symfony-x/symfony-x-admin/symfony-x/documentation/README.md

-# Project Documentation
+# Symfony-X

-Welcome to the Project Documentation!
-This section provides links to detailed guides and reference materials on various aspects of the project, including the Makefile, Franken-PHP, Symfony, Docker setup, and more.
+Welcome to the Symfony-X Project Documentation!
+This section provides links to detailed guides and reference materials on various aspects of the project.

 ---